undergrad-partner-school

 Financial Aid

-Grants, loans, scholarships, work-study programs: these are all different types of financial support available to students.
+Financial help for students comes in different forms: grants, loans, scholarships, or work-study programs.
 If you want to find out more about need-based and non-need-based aid at Delaware Valley University, here are some recent data you should consider.

 Need-based

-1,211 students received some form of need-based financial aid.
-The overall number of students (including freshmen) who were determined to have financial need was estimated to be 1,218.
-The amount of federal need-based scholarships/grants awarded to the students at this institution was $4,059,525, and state $2,160,146.
+1,211 students were designated some form of need-based financial aid.
+The overall number of students (including freshmen) who were determined to have financial need came to be 1,218.
+The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $4,059,525, and state $2,160,146.
 The students of Delaware Valley University received the -institutional need-based aid in the amount of $31,824,781, and external in the amount of $437,018.

 $21,957